"When we feel powerless, art is the only way to make things happen. By putting our hopes into art, certain realities can come true."

 My father is Brazilian, and my mother is English, they are both painters.

 I was born in Brazil, and moved to London, with my Mother and siblings when I was eight.
+I also spent time living in France and frequently return to Brazil.

 Brazil has been a constant inspiration in my music, but the cosmopolitan city of London where I am based, keeps my music diverse and multi-faceted with an urban edge.